Aagaarrd/socialgraphs/index.md

 <iframe src="network.html" width = "1000" height = "750" frameborder="0"></iframe>

 To get a sense of what kind of network we are dealing with we look at the degree distribution.
-We cab infer the type of network from our loglog plot of the network which seems to follow a poissonian distribution indidicating a random network.
+We cab infer the type of network from our loglog plot of the network which seems to follow a poissonian distribution indicating a random network.
 ![Loglog degree distribution](loglog.png)